Walks near LLangollen and Corwen - Ponderosa to Carrog and back (14 miles)

 If you complete this walk, please let me know what you think of it in the comments section below.

 Author: Roy Sinclair was taught fieldcraft, navigation and meteorology during his career in the RAF, but claims to remember little beyond the alcoholic haze of a serviceman's social life in the eighties!
-Roy now lives on the side of Llantysilio Mountain in North Wales, and enjoys hillwalking to keep fit and strengthen his body after major spine surgery.
-G+
+Roy now lives in the Lake District and enjoys hillwalking to keep fit and strengthen his body after major spine surgery.